OWNING A BUSINESS

 The exam must be administered by a medical provider who is specifically certified by the Federal Motor Carrier Safety Administration (FMCSA).
 You can find your nearest provider by visiting the National Register of Certified Medical Providers (NRCME).

-Once you’ve passed the DOT required physical, you can now proceed to the commercial driver’s license step.
+Once you’ve passed the DOT required physical, you can proceed to the next step of obtaining a commercial driver’s license.

 - Non-commercial private passenger and migrant worker transportation

 - Situational farm equipment transportation to include beekeeping

 If you are driving for any reason not listed above, then you align with typical commercial drivers as Non-Excepted.